DaveCrown/install-k3s/README.md

 I use `ansible-playbook install-k3s.yml -e '{ "build_config": true, "install_u6143": true}' `

 ### Uninstall
 This is pretty simple, just call the `uninstall-k3s.yml` play like so.
+It will also remove most of the on disk configs

 `ansible-playbook uninstall-k3s.yml`